ibm-cloud-docs/enterprise-management/enterprise-assign-access.md

 ### Managing security and compliance
 {: #security-compliance-access-req}

-For a user to manage security and compliance through {{site.data.keyword.compliance_full}}, you must assign the following access policies:
+For a user to manage security and compliance through {{site.data.keyword.sysdigsecure_full_notm}}, you must assign the following access policies:

-* Administrator or Editor role for {{site.data.keyword.compliance_short}}
+* Administrator or Editor role for {{site.data.keyword.sysdigsecure_full_notm}}
 * Custom role for the Enterprise

 To create the custom role with the appropriate permissions, see [Assigning access](/docs/security-compliance?topic=security-compliance-assign-roles)